gaurav05-coder/gaurav05-coder/README.md

 ### 📌 Featured Projects

 - 🛠️ [**FixBuddy**](https://github.com/FixBuddy/FixBuddy_DevJam)
-  A local service platform that connects users with nearby professionals like electricians, plumbers, and carpenters.
-Key features include user registration, service provider profiles, a booking system.
+  A local service platform that connects users with nearby professionals such as electricians, plumbers, and carpenters.
+  Key features:
+  - **User Dashboard**: Allows users to view and manage their service requests.
+  - **Professional Dashboard**: Enables professionals to manage incoming bookings, accept or reject service requests, and maintain their availability.
+  - **User Registration & Login**: Users can create accounts and log in to book services.
+  - **Professional Registration & Profile**: Professionals can create accounts and set up profiles showcasing their expertise.
+  - **Booking System**: Users can search for professionals, book services, and view appointment details.
+  - **Booking Acceptance/Rejection**: Professionals can accept or reject booking requests based on availability.
+  - **City-Based Filtering**: Allows users to find professionals in their local area.

 - 📚 [**Study Group Finder**](https://github.com/Group-Projects-009/study-group-finder)
-  A web application to help students discover and join study groups based on shared interests or subjects.
+  A web application designed to help students find and join study groups based on their subjects or shared academic interests.
+The app allows users to search for available study groups, create new ones, and connect with like-minded individuals for collaborative learning.
+  Key features:
+  - User registration and profile creation
+  - Group creation and management
+  - Search and filter study groups by subjects or interests
+  - Real-time chat functionality for group discussions
+  - Ability to join or leave study groups

 - 🔁 [**To-Do List**](https://github.com/gaurav05-coder/todo-list)
   A minimal and responsive task manager with add/edit/delete functionality and persistent storage.

 ---